Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Introduction

 A large concurrent literature studies regression adjustment and inference in more structured designs: stratified or blocked experiments, matched pairs, cluster randomization, or covariate-adaptive randomization.
-For example, \citet{bai2024primer} survey modern design-based analysis of randomized experiments, emphasizing the role of stratification, regression adjustment and cluster randomized experiments. \citet{bai2025new,bai2025inference} develop design-based variance estimators and inference procedures for finely stratified and matched-pair experiments, including settings with imperfect compliance. \citet{cytrynbaum2024covariate} characterizes, for general stratified randomization schemes, the asymptotically optimal linear covariate adjustment and shows that the classical interacted regression of \citet{lin2013agnostic} can be inefficient away from complete random assignment.
-We also note that stratification becomes impractical in the presence of high-dimensional covariates, whereas our regression-adjustment approach remains applicable in such settings.
+For example, \citet{bai2024primer} survey modern design-based analysis of randomized experiments, emphasizing the role of stratification, regression adjustment and cluster randomized experiments. \citet{bai2025new,bai2025inference} develop design-based variance estimators and inference procedures for finely stratified and matched-pair experiments, including settings with imperfect compliance. \citet{cytrynbaum2024covariate} characterizes asymptotically optimal linear covariate adjustment for general stratified randomization schemes.

+Our approach provides an appealing alternative in settings where stratification becomes impractical or infeasible.
+In particular, stratification requires covariate information at the design stage, which is often unavailable in online experiments and field experiments with asynchronous enrollment.
+By contrast, simple and complete randomization designs apply naturally to these settings.